How to Adjust Your Insulin Rates for Endurance Training

 Insulin sensitivity can be especially heightened in this window!
 You may need anywhere from 25 to 50 percent less insulin for meals after a training session.

-This increased sensitivity to insulin after exercise can persist for hours, and taking notes to pinpoint how it affects your body is critical.
+This increased sensitivity to insulin after exercise can persist for hours, taking notes to pinpoint how it affects your body is critical.

 Correction Doses